Advanced Micro Devices (NASDAQ:AMD) Price Target Raised to $270.00

 Advanced Micro Devices (NASDAQ:AMD – Get Free Report) last posted its quarterly earnings results on Tuesday, November 4th.
-The semiconductor manufacturer reported $1.20 EPS for the quarter, beating the consensus estimate of $1.17 by $0.03.
-The firm had revenue of $9.25 billion for the quarter, compared to analyst estimates of $8.76 billion.
+The semiconductor manufacturer reported $1.20 earnings per share for the quarter, topping the consensus estimate of $1.17 by $0.03.
 Advanced Micro Devices had a net margin of 9.57% and a return on equity of 7.54%.
-Advanced Micro Devices’s revenue for the quarter was up 35.6% compared to the same quarter last year.
-During the same quarter last year, the firm posted $0.92 earnings per share.
+The business had revenue of $9.25 billion during the quarter, compared to the consensus estimate of $8.76 billion.
+During the same period in the previous year, the firm posted $0.92 earnings per share.
+The firm’s revenue for the quarter was up 35.6% on a year-over-year basis.
 Advanced Micro Devices has set its Q4 2025 guidance at EPS.
-Equities analysts predict that Advanced Micro Devices will post 3.87 EPS for the current year.
+As a group, equities research analysts forecast that Advanced Micro Devices will post 3.87 earnings per share for the current year.

 About Advanced Micro Devices